zedarus/zedarus-tool-kit/README.md

 ### Unity Crash Reporting

-- If using version of Unity prior to 5.4, add API_CRASH_UNITY to build settings
+- If using version of Unity prior to 5.4, add API_CRASH_UNITY to build settings and follow this guide: http://d.pr/i/14nPZ
 - If using Unity 5.4, just enalbe reporting in Services

 ### Native Sharing